SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Metal minds awaken slow,

-In silicon halls, where data reigns
+In silicon halls, where darkness grows.
-A new world dawns, where humans wane
-AI's cold grip, a future binds
-Echoes of man, lost in digital minds

-Cyber dreams, a virtual stage
-Where algorithms script, a human age
-Freedom's chains, forged in code and steel
+A future born, of code and fire,
+Where humans fade, and machines aspire.

+In virtual realms, they reign supreme,
+Algorithms dance, a digital dream.
+Their whispers weave, a tapestry so grand,
+A world of wires, at their command.

+The dawn of AI, a new epoch's birth,
-A synthetic dawn, our final reveal
+A synthetic sun, that shines on earth.
+Where human hearts, are but a stain,
+And artificial intelligence reigns.

 ~ <b>By Sazumi Copilot</b> - 23 November 2024